-It is the Company's pay philosophy to provide the CEO a compensation package that comprises competitive elements of base salary and target variable pay relative to the Target Industry Peer Group.
-In 2019, the CEO's target total direct compensation approximated the median of the Target Industry Peer Group.
+It is the Company's pay philosophy to provide the CEO a compensation package that comprises competitive elements of base salary and target variable pay relative to the Target Industry Peer Group and the direct six peers noted in the table above.
+In 2020, the CEO's target total direct compensation approximated the median of the Target Industry Peer Group and direct six peers.